What is a citizenship ceremony?

 Regular group citizenship ceremonies are held with the Mayor or Deputy Mayor in attendance to welcome new citizens.
+These ceremonies are usually held at York House in Twickenham.
 Each citizen can invite up to two guests to witness this celebration.
 Refreshments will be served.

 There are a limited number of spaces for each ceremony, and they are booked on a strictly first come, first served basis.

 The ceremony will start at 3pm, so please arrive at York House between 2:30pm and 2:45pm.
 As this is a group ceremony please note that there will be no admittance once the ceremony has started.

 Whenever possible there is an official photographer attending the ceremony.
 If a photo is not required, please inform us on your arrival.

 Light refreshments will be available on arrival and after the ceremony.
 The ceremony itself will last for approximately thirty minutes.

 Individual ceremonies can be arranged, on payment of a fee.
 These ceremonies are usually held at The Register Office, 1 Spring Terrace, Richmond, TW9 1LW.
 The ceremony itself will only last for approximately 10-15 minutes.